Brian-Pho/Textbook-Notes/content/posts/books/where-good-ideas-come-from/index.md

 ## Introduction: REEF, CITY, WEB

-- The reef is the story of how Charles Darwin observes a coral reef.
+- The reef is a story of how Charles Darwin observed a coral reef.
 - The number of heartbeats per lifetime tends to be stable from species to species.
-Bigger animals just take longer to use their quota.
+Bigger animals just take longer to use their quota so they live longer.
-- *Kleiber's law*: as life gets bigger, it gets slower.
+- *Kleiber's law*: as life gets bigger, it also gets slower.
-- As cities get bigger, they get more innovative.
+- This isn't true for cities as they get bigger, they get more innovative.
-- *10/10 Rule*: ten years to develop, ten years to find mass market.
+- *10/10 Rule*: ten years to develop an idea, ten years to find mass market.
-- To understand where good ideas come from, we first have to understand the context that gave rise to them.
+- To understand where good ideas come from, we first have to understand the context that gives rise to them.
 - There are shared patterns that recur again and again to create these innovative ideas.
 - Each pattern is its own chapter.
 - We lack a unified theory that describes innovation systems.